openmultiplayer/web/docs/scripting/functions/GetPlayer3DTextLabelVirtualW.md

 :::warning

-There is not virtual world support for player 3D text labels.
+There is no virtual world support for player 3D text labels.
 This function just returns the player's virtual world!

 :::